paullabonne/BayesMultiMode/README.md

 sparse finite mixture Markov chain Monte Carlo (SFM MCMC) algorithm.
 The number of mixture components does not have to be known; the size of the mixture is estimated endogenously through the SFM approach.
-Second, the modes of the estimated mixture at each MCMC are retrieved using algorithms specifically tailored for mode detection.
+Second, the modes of the estimated mixture in each MCMC draw are retrieved using algorithms specifically tailored for mode detection.
 These estimates are then used to construct posterior probabilities for the number of modes, their locations and uncertainties, providing a powerful tool for mode